What is the species?

 - Herbicide: Trials are currently being conducted in Portland and in the Eugene area to determine the most effective herbicide and rate.
 Aquatic treatment of herbicide must only be done by licensed applicators.

 How can folks help?

-If you suspect you’ve found water primrose, call either the City of Portland or contact the Oregon Department of Agriculture.
+If you suspect you’ve found water primrose, contact either the City of Portland's Bureau of Environmental Services or the Oregon Department of Agriculture.
 Water primrose should be positively identified before management begins, to prevent unintended damage to related native species.